ncredinburgh/JavaForSmallTeams/tests/10_think_units_not_methods.md

 }
 ```

+We have written a test that, instead of trying to describe what a method does, describes the behaviour of the class as a whole.

 The idea that our job is to test methods is common with developers that are new to unit testing and is unfortunately re-enforced by some IDEs and tools that provide templates to generate tests for each method of a class.

 As we have seen, for `Stack` it makes far more sense to consider the behaviour of the class of a whole.

-So does this mean that a unit is always a class?

-No.
+### Are classes units?

-It often does make sense to treat a class as a unit so this is a good default definition, but it doesn't always fit.
+It often does make sense to treat a class as a *unit* so this is a good default definition, but it isn't always the right granularity.

-If we were to try to test the `java.util.Collections` class we would find that it is perfectly reasonable to treat the `sort`, `reverse` , `singleton` methods etc as separate units.
+If we were to try to test the `java.util.Collections` class we would find that it is perfectly reasonable to treat the `sort`, `reverse` , `singleton` methods etc as separate *units*.
 Each one represents a self contained logical behaviour.

-So sometimes units are as small as methods.
+So sometimes *units* are as small as methods.

 Sometimes they are also larger than a single class.

-If we were to inherit the code below without tests what tests might we write for it?
+If we were to inherit the code below without any tests what tests might we write for it?

 ```java
 public class ThingaMeBob {